Android OS privacy settings: Tight level

 1. Open the Settings menu;

-3. Select Google Play Protect.
-The Google Play app opens;
+3. Select App security; The Google Play app opens;

 4. Tap the gear icon in the upper right corner of the screen;